biolink/biolink-model/docs/CellLineToDiseaseOrPhenotypicFeatureAssociation.md

----
-parent: Classes
-title: biolink:CellLineToDiseaseOrPhenotypicFeatureAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: CellLineToDiseaseOrPhenotypicFeatureAssociation
+# Type: cell line to disease or phenotypic feature association

 An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype